 - You could start your trip by flying out to your furthest destination and then interrailing your way back to the UK.
 If you can get cheap flights, this is a great time saver.

 - While it’s quite easy to get across Europe with English and a bit of pointing, learning some basic phrases before you go can help smooth your way.
 Plus, it’s just a lot less embarrassing than miming ‘toilet’...

 - Photocopy or scan your important documents (passport, rail tickets, plane tickets, insurance, etc.) and email them to yourself as backup, or give an extra copy to a travel companion.

 - Get yourself an ISIC card (International Student Identity Card) for extra student discounts on hotels, hostels, events and sight-seeing across Europe.
-You can now get a year’s free ISIC with the TOTUM/NUS Extra card, too
+You can now get a year’s free ISIC with the TOTUM card, too.

 - Don't forget that you'll often have to buy tickets for public transport such as metros and trams – if you don't, you could be stung with a hefty fine.

 - You're only human, and you will inevitably get tired.
 Schedule rest days and be aware that when you hit the cities towards the end of your trip, you'll likely have a lot less energy than you did at the beginning.

 - Embrace the unexpected.
 You can't plan for all eventualities, and things will inevitably go wrong, but that's the fun of interrailing.